FizzyGalacticus/Project-2/README.md

 	Dustin D.
 	Eric P.

-## Description
+## Description:
 	In this project, you will implement a C++ library that we will call CPS, short for "C++ to PostScript."
 CPS will allow its user to specify drawings at a high level of abstraction, and output the drawings as PostScript.
-CPS consists of
+CPS consists of:
 * A **shape language** that allows basic shapes such as squares, circles, and polygons to be defined, rotated and scaled versions, and aggregate shapes, for example a vertical "stack".
 * A **shapes-to-PostScript translator** that takes as input a drawing specified using CPS's shape language and produces a PostScript file from it.

 ## Specification
 ### Shape language